azurefieldnotes/Avanade.CoolFunctions/README.md

     * Takes XML and returns a formatted indented document
 * Resize-Image
     * Resizes an image file
+* ConvertFrom-UnixTime
+    * Converts a Unix timestamp to a DateTime
+* ConvertTo-UnixTime
+    * Converts a DateTime to a Unix Timestamp

 ## Follow us on Twitter [@azurefieldnotes][]